We had the good fortune of connecting with Elizabeth Regal and we’ve shared our conversation below.

 Who else deserves some credit and recognition?

-The laundry list of those to thank runs far and long being in Hollywood for 20+ years.
-As the Oscar speech would prompt.
-I would love to thank………LOL… Well, let’s see.
-I am truly inspired by some that are close to me and some are distant mentors I have little contact.
 Inspiration can come in many forms.
-I would love to thank my dear friend, Percy Leon, filmmaker and YouTube Creator that cast me in a short film “The Hybrid” that was filmed with intellectual property by 20th Century Fox; The Dream Machine International Film Festival for awarding me “Best Director” for my film I wrote, produced, and directed “Seductive Shadows; Los Angeles City College for my degree in Filmmaking and being awarded more than one scholarship to make things happen; The Hollywood Weekly for published a 2-page article in their magazine and having me as a red carpet panelist guest for their film festival I definitey will never forget David Heavener, legendary independent filmmaker, and writer for taking me under his wing and teaching most of what I know about the industry when I was new to Hollywood; The Indie Night Film Festival for making my childhood dream come true with screening my film at the legendary TCL Theater on Hollywood Blvd; Dr. Laura Kristen Wilhelm, journalist to the Hollywood Times and panel judge to the French Rivera Film Festival for writing a lovely review of my film “Seductive Shadows” in the Hollywood Times; my lovely friends and family for standing next to me and believing in me pursing my goals and dreams, and also God my higher power for making everything possible on this planet.
+I would love to thank my dear friend, Percy Leon, filmmaker and YouTube Creator that cast me in a short film “The Hybrid” that was filmed with intellectual property by 20th Century Fox; The Dream Machine International Film Festival for awarding me “Best Director” for my film I wrote, produced, and directed “Seductive Shadows; Los Angeles City College for my degree in Filmmaking and being awarded more than one scholarship to make things happen; The Hollywood Weekly that published a 2-page article in their magazine.
+Definitely, I will never forget David Heavener, a super-star independent filmmaker, and writer to me for taking me under his wing and teaching most of what I know about the industry and Film production when I was new to Hollywood, and Brian Medavoy a brilliant Hollywood manager that I follow his blogs and advice religiously.

 Other: https://www.thehollywoodtimes.today/seductive-shadows-screens-at-indie-night/ http://voyagela.com/interview/meet-elizabeth-regal-envision-motion-pictures-downtown-los-angeles/ https://www.nsaen.com/elizabeth-regal-performer-many-talents/ https://www.gettyimages.com/detail/video/elizabeth-regal-talks-about-her-latest-projects-and-news-footage/1006624256 https://www.imdb.com/name/nm2513386/